VidathDissanayake/notes/general/encoding/binary/binary.md

-# Binary Notation
+# Binary

 > Vidath Dissanayake | Sri Lanka

-Binary arithmetic is important because computers represent data in binary format.
+Binary is important because computers represent data in binary format.
 It is also essential for network addressing and computer logic operations.

 Binary notation uses 2 symbols to represent numbers.